about the

 In 1952, Joe and Vera Pelc bought the building, changed the name to The Red Rose and ran it for decades as a German-style chop house and bar with cabins for let on the property next door.
 Some of the original cabins can still be seen standing on the adjacent property today.

-Members of the Lambrigger and Pelc family have visited the Rose and shared stories of their five decades operating the classic Catskill roadside tavern and motel.
-One of their favorite recounts the existence of “the excuse list” which Joe Pelc kept behind the bar.
-The story goes, that workers coming in for a drink after work would put their name on the list and write down an excuse next to it — flat tire, helping push a car out of the snow, making a quick run with the volunteer firefighters.
+One of their favorites recounts the existence of “the excuse list” which Joe Pelc kept behind the bar.
+The story goes that workers coming in for a drink after work would put their name on the list and write down an excuse next to it — flat tire, helping push a car out of the snow, making a quick run with the volunteer firefighters.
 If their wife should call looking for them, Joe could pull out the chart, read the excuse, relay the message, and help keep the story straight.

 The Restoration